From estimation of quantum probabilities to simulation of quantum circuits: Defining simulation of a quantum computer

 \end{test}

-We note that the referee can always achieve a success probability $P_{correct}=\frac{1}{2}$ simply by randomly guessing $H_a$ or $H_b$.
-We will show that if Bob has an \esimer ~then there exists a strategy for Bob such that he jointly achieves indistinguishablity (i.e. the referee cannot improve on a random guess by any fixed probability $\delta>0$) and efficiency.
+We note that the referee can always achieve a success probability $P_{correct}=\frac{1}{2}$ simply by randomly guessing $H_a$ or $H_b$. {{}}{Importantly, the referee has complete control over the number of rounds in the test and additionally does not have any upper bound imposed on the number of rounds.
+Hence, $P_{correct}$ is the ultimate one shot probability of the referee correctly deciding between $H_a$ or $H_b$ and in no sense can this probability be amplified through more rounds of information requests.
+As such, we will say that the referee achieves distinguishability between Alice and Bob if $\forall \delta>0$, there exists a test that the referee can apply ensuring that $P_{correct}\geq 1-\delta$ (independent of Bob's strategy).
+Alternatively, we will say that Bob achieves indistinguishability (from Alice) if $\forall \delta>0$, there exists a response strategy for Bob such that $P_{correct}\leq \frac{1}{2}+\delta$ (independent of what test the referee can apply).} We will show that if Bob has an \esimer ~then there exists a strategy for Bob such that he jointly achieves indistinguishablity (i.e. the referee cannot improve on a random guess by any fixed probability $\delta>0$) and efficiency. {{}}{In this case, Bob can at the outset choose any $\delta>0$ and ensure that $P_{correct}< \frac{1}{2}+\delta$ for all strategies the referee can employ.}

 The efficiency requirement imposed on Bob's strategy is with respect to the resource cost incurred by Alice.
 Here we will define what this means and justify the rationale behind this requirement.
 Let us first note that for any circuit $c_a \in \mc{C}$, there are resource costs $R(c_a)$ incurred by Alice in order to run this circuit.
 This may be defined by any quantity as long as this quantity is upper and lower-bounded by some polynomial in the number of qubits.
 For example, $R(c_a)$ may be defined by run-time, number of qubits, number of elementary gates, number of qubits plus gates plus measurement, length of circuit description etc. Since this quantity is polynomially equivalent to the number of qubits, without loss of generality, we can treat $n_a$ (the number of qubits used in circuit $c_a$) as the measure of Alice's resource cost $R(c_a)$.
 We now note that for a given test, the referee may request outcome data from some string of circuits $c_1, \ldots, c_m \in \mc{C}$.
 Thus we define the resource cost for Alice to meet this request by $N:=n_1+\ldots +n_m$.